JissatsU/-surl-/README.md

   * creating a file called ``` all.dat ``` which is used for logging when the requested url matches any of the urls in the urls file specified in the ``` --urls ``` option

   * creating a file called ``` blocked.dat ``` which is used for logging the blocked ips and to verify that a specific host is blocked.
-If you remove a host from that file another ``` iptables ``` rule will be added with the same host.
+If you remove a host from that file, another ``` iptables ``` rule will be added with the same host.

 For ssh it: